aufdemarbeitsmarkt/kickstarter-analysis/README.md

 There is a spike in 'Percentage Successful' in the '35000 to 39999' and '40000 to 44999' ranges, however, the actual number of campaigns is quite low.

-'Percentage Failed' values are at their highest in the '25000 to 29999', '30000 to 34999', '45000 to 49999' ranges.
+'Percentage Failed' values are at their highest in the '25000 to 29999', '30000 to 34999', and '45000 to 49999' ranges.

 With this, we can comfortably recommend that campaigns with fundraising goals of less than 5000 are likely to succeed.
 When creating a campaign with a goal higher than this recommendation, additional care and research are warranted.

-Note that this data does not take into consideration currency conversion, e.g. a campaign with a goal of NOK 40000 will fall into the same bucket as a USD $40000 campaign; in reality, NOK 40000 is roughly equivalent to USD $4600.
+_Note:_ this data does not take into consideration currency conversion, e.g. a campaign with a goal of NOK 40000 will fall into the same bucket as a USD $40000 campaign; in reality, NOK 40000 is roughly equivalent to USD $4600.

 ### Challenges and Difficulties Encountered